mvysny/solar-controller-client/README.md

 Use the [Sqlite Grafana plugin](https://grafana.com/grafana/plugins/frser-sqlite-datasource/) to allow Grafana to read the Sqlite database.

+### The `Daily_` stats

+The `Daily_` stats are skewed since Renogy resets the stats at arbitrary time.
+Currently, for me, the stats are reset at 9:17am.
+This client does its best to 'unskew' the data and adjust the data so that it appears as if being reset correctly at midnight.

 ## PostgreSQL

 PostgreSQL is even better than sqlite: it consumes roughly 30mb of memory and offers blazing-fast